neerajjha549/rdbms-from-scratch/README.md

 # ToyDB - rdbms-from-scratch
+The README is updated to reflect that the B-Tree has been converted to a B+ Tree, improving scan performance.
+The roadmap is adjusted accordingly.

+# ToyDB: A Simple B+ Tree Based Database from Scratch in C++

 Welcome to ToyDB!
 This is an educational project to build a simple, persistent, single-table database from the ground up in C++.
 The goal is to demystify how databases work by implementing the core components, starting with the storage engine.

 This project is inspired by and follows the excellent tutorial at [cstack.github.io/db_tutorial/](https://cstack.github.io/db_tutorial/ "null").